Violence in sports: Fan violence

 Violence may also be related to nationalism or as an outlet for underlying social tensions.
 It is often alcohol-related.

 Violence by supporters of sports teams dates back to Roman times, when supporters of chariot racing teams were frequently involved in major riots, leading Roman authorities to frequently cancel sporting events.
 Usually, underlying political and/or theological issues helped fuel riots related to sporting events in the Roman era.
 The Nika riots of 532 were especially deadly, with tens of thousands reportedly killed.

 In periods when theatre was considered a form of mass entertainment, there were phenomena of rival fans supporting rival actors or theatrical teams, occasionally leading to violent outbursts having many similarities to present-day violence of sports fans – the Astor Place Riot in 1849 New York City being a conspicuous example.

 The actions of English football hooligans and firms in the 1980s caused English teams to be banned from European competition for six years after the Heysel Stadium disaster in 1985.
-Although the level of football-related violence was significantly reduced in England after this event, in the recent Euro 2004 tournament, England were publicly warned that any violence by supporters at matches could result in their ejection from the tournament.
+Although the level of football-related violence was significantly reduced in England after this event, in the Euro 2004 tournament, England was publicly warned that any violence by supporters at matches could result in their ejection from the tournament.
 Many known hooligans were prevented from traveling to the tournament in Portugal.
 There was a collective sigh of relief from security experts in the USA when England failed to qualify for the 1994 FIFA World Cup.
 Alan Rothenberg (chairman of the World Cup organizing committee in the United States in 1994) said: